-Depression affects 280 million people worldwide, and one in every eight people struggles with mental health issues.
-Globally, 35% of people admit to being stressed.
+Depression affects 280 million people worldwide1, and one in every eight people struggles with mental health issues2.
+Globally, 35% of people admit to being stressed3.
 The numbers won't change until we do something about it.

 Even today, it can be challenging for people to admit that they have mental health issues.
 Most people prefer to sweep discussions about mental health under the rug for fear of being criticised.
 Awareness about mental health has increased, but it is vital to promote the acceptance of mental health issues.